Like to talk? Like to help? 211 Tompkins Cortland is looking for volunteers!

 - Participate in two initial 4 hour training sessions followed by one on one orientation sessions on database use, community resources, practice calls with current volunteers/staff.
 Ongoing in-service training sessions required.

-Reports to: Call Center Manager
+Reports to: Contact Center Manager

 Qualifications: Excellent communications skills (written and verbal); familiarity with Microsoft Office applications helpful, however, comfort with learning computer systems is more important; desire to learn the human service network and help people solve problems.
 Demonstrate a helpful, positive demeanor, respect, fairness, and nonjudgmental approach with each caller, walk-in, or online chat service recipient.